- Academic Policy and Procedures Manual

 - Sole Possession Records: Records (desk drawer notes) of instructional, supervisory and administrative personnel kept in the sole possession of the maker of the record and not revealed to anyone.

 - Law Enforcement Unit Records: Records of our campus law enforcement unit created and maintained separately and used solely for law enforcement purposes.

 - Employment Records: Records relating to persons who are employees.
 NOTE: Records of individuals who are employed as a result of their status as students (e.g. work-study or graduate assistant) are education records

 - Medical Records: Records kept and maintained by a health care professional, used solely in connection with treatment and disclosed only to individuals providing treatment.
 These records are protected by HIPAA.

 - Alumni Records: Records created by an institution after a student has left the institution

 What is Written Consent?

 UND shall obtain written consent from students before disclosing any personally identifiable information from their education records.
-Faxed requests are legal written release.
+Faxed requests are legal written release, email is not.
 The written consent must: